Undergraduate Course: Contemporary Issues in Medical Jurisprudence (LAWS10165)

 - To expose students to cutting-edge research approaches in medical jurisprudence allied to the work of the School of Law and its Mason Institute in order to develop appropriate skills for a new generation of medical lawyers and ethicists

-- To explore new ways of critiquing, understanding and shaping our legal and social responses to advance in medicine, healthcare and related technologies.
+- To explore new ways of critiquing, understanding and shaping our legal and social responses to advance in medicine, healthcare, science and related technologies.

 Given the deliberately open and responsive nature of this course, it would be inappropriate to attempt to give concrete topics.
 The topics will be chosen with the class in any given year under the oversight and direction of the course teachers.
 A broad indication of contemporary live topics will be introduced by the course teachers and it will be for students to decide amongst themselves which areas they would like to explore further.
 Suggestions and proposals will be invited from the students.
 Group interaction in this process will be encouraged and this will then be used as a means to take learning forward.
 Groups will be assisted to choose topics, develop materials, prepare to lead on seminar discussions, and to encourage mutual learning.
 The first few sessions will be led by staff as exemplars of the kinds of critical approaches and insights that can be explored.
 Skills development is central the course and will form an early part of the course interaction.

 Thus, the overall outline of the course will have the following format:

 1. Introduction: the course, expectations, likely topics and group selection